sassoftware/saspy/saspy/doc/source/configuration.rst

     Path to SAS startup script
 options -
-    SAS options to include in the start up command line - *must* be a Python List
+    SAS options to include in the start up command line - *must* be a Python List encoding  -
+    This is the python encoding value that matches the SAS session encoding of the SAS Session you are connecting to The python encoding values can be found here: `encodings-and-unicode <https://docs.python.org/3.5/library/codecs.html#encodings-and-unicode>`_
+    The three most common SAS encodings, UTF8, LATIN1 and WLATIN1 which are the defaults for running SAS in Unicode, on Unix, and on Windows, respectivly, map to these python encoding values: utf8, latin1 and windows-1252, respectivly.

 .. code:: ipython3